xavierrao/blindMazeNavigation/README.md

 - Gold must be paid to claim victory
 - Game ends and final map is displayed

+### Reconnection & Room Persistence
+- Players can refresh the page and automatically rejoin their game
+- Rooms persist for 5 minutes after all players disconnect
+- Navigating between pages doesn't disrupt the game
+- Player name is used to identify returning players

 ## Development Status

 ### Known Issues & Worries

 #### Critical
 - **Grid Generation**: Crown connections may violate the one-connection-per-direction rule (e.g., Crown attached to node 23 when it already has a northwest connection)
-- **Player Disconnection**: Need to handle graceful player departure and potential game state recovery

 #### Bugs to Fix
-- **Shadow Realm Movement**: "Send someone to Shadow Realm" and "Go to Shadow Realm" wheel results don't properly move players
+- **Shadow Realm Movement**: "Send someone to Shadow Realm" and "Go to Shadow Realm" wheel results need verification
 - **Selling System**: Item selling mechanism needs verification and testing
 - **Combat Wheel**: Combat wheel effects need implementation verification